Piercing the corporate veil: Factors for courts to consider

-It is important to note that not all of these factors need to be met in order for the court to pierce the corporate veil.
+Not all of these factors need to be met in order for the court to pierce the corporate veil.
 Further, some courts might find that one factor is so compelling in a particular case that it will find the shareholders personally liable.
 For example, many large corporations do not pay dividends, without any suggestion of corporate impropriety, but particularly for a small or close corporation the failure to pay dividends may suggest financial impropriety.